What is Nanny Insurance and Why do I need it?

 Children are energetic and inquisitive, which at times can lead to accidents, and if those accidents happen whilst the children are in your care, you could be held liable and face legal costs.
 Having the right cover in place will protect you, your reputation and your career.

 As a professional nanny you might work alone but as a Nannyinsure policy holder you will have the comfort of knowing that you have the support of an insurance policy specially designed for Professional Nannies, so they will be there to support you should you ever need it.”
+Policy limitations and exclusions apply.
+For more information you can view further information on the policy here and download all the policy documents here.

 2. Nanny Public Liability insurance enhances your professional status